 There are several types of mercury barometers in use at meteorological stations, with the fixed cistern and the Fortin types being the most common.
 The length to be measured is the distance between the top of the mercury column and the upper surface of the mercury in the cistern.
 Any change in the length of the mercury column is, of course, accompanied by a change in the level of the mercury in the cistern.
-In the Fortin barometer, the level of the mercury in the cistern can be adjusted to bring it into contact with an ivory pointer, the tip of which is at the zero of the barometer, the mercury in the cistern barometer, the mercury in the cistern barometer, the mercury in the cistern barometer, the scale engraved on the barometer is constructed to allow for changes in the level of the mercury in the cistern.
+In the Fortin barometer, the level of the mercury in the cistern can be adjusted to bring it into contact with an ivory pointer, the tip of which is at the zero of the barometer scale.
+In the fixed-cistern barometer, often called the Kew-pattern barometer, the mercury in the cistern does not need to be adjusted as the scale engraved on the barometer is constructed to allow for changes in the level of the mercury in the cistern.

-2.2 General requirements
+3.2.2 General requirements